DiscountingCashFlows/readthedocs/docs/source/functions.rst

 Sets DateValueData keys as editable.
 They can then be edited from the chart or from the forecast table.

+For this to work, make sure to include to render the chart :ref:`render-chart-header-label`.

 Must be set before the ``compute()`` operation!

 Arguments of ``DateValueData.setEditable(_edit(), object)``: